Respawnsive/Apizr/README.md

 You can define your own model entities and then, your AutoMapper mapping profiles between api entities and model entities.

-Then, you have to tell Apizr wich entities must use the mapping feature.
+Then, you have to tell Apizr witch entities must use the mapping feature.

 <h4 id="automapper-with-crud-apis">
 AutoMapper with Crud apis: